AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/connections/connection-instruction-toc.md

 ---
 # Create connections in [!DNL Adobe Workfront] Fusion

-A connection must adhere to the requirements set by the API of the app or web service it connects to.&nbsp;For this reason, instructions for setting up a connection vary based on the app or web service.
+A connection must adhere to the requirements set by the API of the app or web service it connects to.
+For this reason, instructions for setting up a connection vary based on the app or web service.
 This article can help you identify and locate the instructions for connecting [!DNL Adobe Workfront Fusion] to your chosen app or web service.

 ## Access requirements